mkrogemann/golr/README.md

 An executable ships with this gem, it is called 'golr'.

 You can run Golr by specifying a file that contains the initial state of the game.
-Please find an example for such a file in examples/glider.
+Please find examples of initial game definitions in the folder named 'examples'.

 To evolve the game from an initial state given in 'game-file' for e.g. 5 generations, call the executable like this: